deepakg/beancount-abnamro/readme.md

 ABN AMRO Bank in the Netherlands lets you export your bank statements to plain text (.TAB) files.
 This importer (beancount-abnamro) helps you convert them to beancount transactions that you can append to your ledger.

 ## Installation
-This module isn't available on PyPy yet so you'll have to install in manually.
+This module isn't available on PyPI yet so you'll have to install in manually.
 A sample statement and configuration file is included in the repository.

 ## Usage
 Assuming you already have beancount installed and have configured it to use this importer, you should be able to run bean-extract.